COVID-19 pandemic in Fiji

-The COVID-19 pandemic in Fiji is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Fiji is part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The first case of the disease in Fiji was reported on 19 March 2020 in Lautoka. as of 3 January 2022, the country has had a total of 55,009 cases as of which 2,417 are currently active and 702 deaths, with cases reported on all divisions of the country.
 Apart from the COVID-19 deaths, 621 COVID-19 positive patients have died from pre-existing non-COVID-19 related illnesses.
 In March 2021, Fiji became the first Pacific island country to receive COVID-19 vaccines through the COVAX initiative with frontline workers and first responders the first to be vaccinated.
 As of 2 January 2022, more than 600,000 (98%) Fijians have received their first jab of the vaccine and almost 560,000 (92%) Fijians have received their second jab and are fully vaccinated.
 To date, only the AstraZeneca vaccine, Moderna vaccine and the Pfizer BioNTech vaccine have been deployed in the country.
 The country have also administered booster shots.
 Vaccination is mandated, however only to the adult population.

 In the early stages of the pandemic, Fiji imposed travel bans on highly affected countries.
 As the pandemic worsened, Fiji closed all borders and ports to non-residents.
 Ports were closed on 16 March 2020 and the main international airport in Nadi was closed on 26 March 2020.
 Returning citizens were required to self-isolate at a government funded facility for 14 days, supervised by Health Officials and the Military.
 Domestically, the government responded by imposing a national curfew, restricting large gatherings and closing down schools and non-essential services.
 The government imposed lockdowns in the two largest cities of Lautoka and Suva and developed a contact tracing app named careFIJI.
 The government established a Centre for Disease Control for COVID-19 testing and built fever clinics nationwide for temperature checks.
 Such measures helped eliminate local transmissions of the virus for more than a year.